 Reader: Can you please explain the relationship of the lulav and etrog to the succah?
-On most holidays, there is usually a relationship between the mitzvoth and the holiday like matzoh on Pesach, or the succah and Succos.
+On most holidays, there is usually a relationship between the mitzvos and the holiday like matzoh on Pesach, or the succah and Succos.
 So what is the purpose of the lulav and etrog?
 I am finding it very hard to find any information.
 Of the many people I have spoken to, little information is known.
 The main response I get is, “We do it because we are commanded to by God.”
 Well, this of course is a given, but I find this response problematic.

 The Talmud states, (Succah 37b):

-"Why do we wave the Lulav?
-R. Yochanan said, ‘We wave out and back (horizontally) to the One who owns all four directions on Earth, and we wave the Lulav up and down to the One Who owns heaven and Earth’.”
+Why do we wave the Lulav?
+R. Yochanan said, “We wave out and back (horizontally) to the One who owns all four directions on Earth.
+And we wave the lulav up and down to the One Who owns heaven and Earth.”

-Why must the Succah be temporal and frail by design?
-Man continues false attempts to compensate for physical insecurity by striving for riches and Earthly permanence, expressed in building luxurious homes.
+Man strives deny mortality, to counter his physical insecurities through riches and earthly permanence, expressed in building luxurious homes, expensive autos, and fine garments.
+But man must view God as his security, instead of viewing himself and the physical as real.
+With his attachment to physical security, man removes God from the equation and fails to appreciate His vital role.
+Therefore, God commands us to dwell in a flimsy structure for a week, as a detachment from our greatest physical security: our homes.
+God must retain central focus.
 Succah breaks man away from his desire for physical security.
-Man must view God as his security, instead of viewing himself as the sole cause of his fortune, removing God from the equation and failing to appreciate His vital role.
-Therefore, God commands us to dwell in a flimsy structure for a week, as a detachment from our greatest physical security.
-God must retain central focus.

 Soncino Press, 6th English Edition 1997, pp 132